 Cover windows when they're in direct sunlight, and keep curtains, shades, or blinds drawn during the hottest part of the day.

 Dampen your clothing with water and sit in the breeze from a fan.

-Spend at least two hours a day (the hottest part, if possible) in an air-conditioned place, such as a library, senior center, or friend's house.
+Spend at least 2 hours a day (the hottest part, if possible) in an air-conditioned place, such as a library, senior center, or friend's house.

 Ask your local area agency on aging if there's a program that provides window air conditioners to seniors who qualify.
 If you can't afford to run your air conditioner, ask your local area agency on aging or senior center if they know of programs that can help you with cooling bills.